 So What's Next?

 Now that you have gone through the four elements of Conceptualization you have the building blocks for the first part of your resilient business and lasting growth.
 This simply scratches the surface.
-Once You have completed the first phase Conceptualization, you are ready to move to the Optimization phase.
-Optimization continues the fortification of your business with documenting your methods, ways you implement your business services, and your engagement planning.
+Once You have completed the first phase Conceptualization, you are ready to optimize and expand your business.
 Stay tuned for the next installment of Building a Resilient Business in 3 Steps.